Roy Lindo: Career

 He was the owner of Roy D. Lindo Ltd., which traded in wines, cigars and general merchandise.

 In 1945, Roy was appointed as a Member of the West India Committee.
 He was a director of Soap & Edible Products Ltd., the largest manufacturer of coconut products in Jamaica.

-After their fathers death in 1946, Roy and his brother Frederick became Co-Managing Directors of J. Wray and Nephew Ltd.
+After their father's death in 1946, Roy and his brother Frederick became Co-Managing Directors of J. Wray and Nephew Ltd.